 Series: 2009 Inscriptions on the Representative List/Inscriptions 2009 sur la liste représentative

-Credits: Jung Sung-hun-CHA (director), Cultural Heritage Administration (publisher),
+Credits: Jung Sung-hun-CHA (director), Cultural Heritage Administration, Republic of Korea (publisher),

 Published in: 2008